Domaine du Colombier

 - Recently, three new grape varieties were planted: Colombard, Gewurtztramminer, Pinot Noir and Grolleau Gris.

 Jean-Yves produces yearly between 80.000 and 90.000 bottles, including vintage Muscadet Sèvre & Maine sur Lie that are sold when aged, and a few other wines like Gros Plant in small quantity.
 He also sells part of his wines in Bag in Box for French bars and wine shops.
-The remaining production is sold as fruit or must to negociants.
-Jean-Yves’ father was the first in the family to start bottling his wines in the estate with his own name; Jean-Yves has developed pretty much this part ofthe work.
+The remaining production is sold as fruit or wine to negociants.
+Jean-Yves’ father was the first in the family to start bottling his wines in the estate with his own name and Jean-Yves has developed pretty much this part of the business.

 - Light and pebbly soils (gneiss, gabbro) suitable for early maturity grapes producing fruity and straightforward wines;